OCHA-DAP/hdx-python-api/documentation/main.md

 If you do not supply **FOLDER_TO_DOWNLOAD_TO**, then a temporary folder is used.

-Before creating or updating a resource, it is possible to specify the path to a local file to upload to the HDX filestore if that is preferred over hosting the file externally to HDX.
+Before creating or updating a resource by calling **create_in_hdx** or **update_in_hdx** on the resource or its parent dataset, it is possible to specify the path to a local file to upload to the HDX filestore if that is preferred over hosting the file externally to HDX.
 Rather than the url of the resource pointing to your server or api, in this case the url will point to a location in the HDX filestore containing a copy of your file.

     resource.set_file_to_upload(file_to_upload="PATH_TO_FILE")